 (Mon, 4th May 2020)

 Let the neck be free.
 You will notice that the phrase starts with “let”.
 This is important.
 It means that the pupil should avoid stiffening the neck – not that he should do something to free it.
 I frequently find pupils going through all sorts of contortions in the belief that they are “freeing the neck”.
 They are usually, in fact, producing an extra stiffening by so doing.

 Patrick MacDonald ("On Giving Directions, Doing and Non-Doing" - STAT Memorial Lecture 1963)

 Use is the exercise of conscious choice.
 It is conscious awareness, the essence of our individual living, because when we are talking about use in that sense, we are talking about choices and decisions.
 You choose to do, you choose not to do, in the light of all that you know and understand and feel and think.

-Walter Carrington (Taken from "Thinking Aloud" - The Demand of the Constant p93)
+Walter Carrington ("Thinking Aloud" - The Demand of the Constant p93)

 (Mon, 27th April 2020)

 One day when I was having trouble understanding the relation between my thinking and the kinaesthetic experiences A.R. was giving me, he said, "Be patient; stick to principle; and it will all open up like a great cauliflower."
 I did not understand what this meant but it was somehow reassuring.

 [A.R. is Albert Redden Alexander, brother of F.M.
 Alexander.]

 Frank Pierce Jones ("Freedom to Change" - Chapter 8 p68)